Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Introduction

 Studies~3 and 5 investigate potential mechanisms behind such disparities by conducting two large-scale randomized audit experiments.
 Based on the extensive literature examining discrimination in non-academic contexts~ \cite{altonji1999race,pager2005walking,pager2009discrimination,stauffer2005existence,lahey2018discrimination,shore2021influence,banerjee2018large}, we hypothesize that whether one can successfully gain access to knowledge through informal channels may not only depend on what is being requested, but also on who is making the request: discrimination may play a role in Global South researchers' access to paywalled articles and restricted data.

-Building on recent work that distinguishes between statistical and taste-based discrimination~\cite{bohren2025systemic,celaya2023choosing}, we send over 29,000 email requests for articles and data to the corresponding authors of published papers.
-We randomly vary the race, country of origin, and institutional affiliation of the requesters to test whether these social signals influence recipients' willingness to share paywalled papers (Study~3) or replication data (Study~5).
+Building on recent work that distinguishes between statistical and taste-based discrimination~\cite{bohren2025systemic,celaya2023choosing}, we sent 34,000 email requests for articles and data to the corresponding authors of published papers.
+We randomly varied the race, country of origin, and institutional affiliation of the requesters to test whether these social signals influence recipients' willingness to share paywalled papers (Study~3) or replication data (Study~5).
 The randomized design allows us to isolate the causal effect of identity-related cues on researchers’ willingness to share, and to distinguish between several possible motives for discrimination.
-We find that racial identity significantly affects access to paywalled articles, while institutional affiliation has a larger effect on access to datasets.
+We find that racial identity significantly affects access to paywalled articles and datasets, with institutional affiliation also playing a role in accessing datasets.

 We conclude by discussing how these interpersonal disparities may contribute to broader patterns of inequality in science.
 If researchers from less prestigious institutions or historically marginalized groups are less likely to receive the materials they need, they may be less able to publish, cite, and build on prior work.
 Over time, such disparities can compound, contributing to persistent inequalities in who participates in and benefits from the global production of knowledge.
 Our findings suggest that despite the promise of open science, informal access remains a key site of gatekeeping, one shaped by race and geography.
 To fully realize the ideals of openness and equity, the scientific community must address the challenge posed by informal access channels that continue to shape who gets to do science and who gets left behind.